Person rescued from burning garage in Waimate, Canterbury

-One person has been rescued from a burning garage in the Canterbury town of Waimate this afternoon and is being treated by paramedics.
+One person has been rescued from a burning garage in the Canterbury town of Waimate this afternoon and suffered serious injuries.

-At 6pm today fire services received a call of a person trapped in a burning garage in Smith St, Waimate.
+At 6pm today fire services received a call that a person was trapped in a burning garage in Smith St, Waimate.

 READ MORE: